wjakob/nanobind/nanobind-backend/README.md

 End users receive this package as a transitive dependency of such an extension and do not interact with it directly.
 There is no user-facing API.
-Please see [split mode documentation](https://nanobind.readthedocs.io/en/latest/split_mode.html) for more details.
+Please see the [split mode documentation](https://nanobind.readthedocs.io/en/latest/split_mode.html) for more details.
 This package only provides binary wheels; its source code is part of the nanobind parent project.